|

 Thus you, being an instrument

-of God like the worm in the gourd plant, have to show people that the things
+of God like the worm in the gourd plant, must show people that the things

 illusions that hide their unconscious resentment